neha-duggirala/Internship/README.md

   </p>

 ## Day 15: May 24,2019
-The dimensions of the image is very large and cannt be given as an input for the neural network.
+The dimensions of the image are very large and can't be given as an input for the neural network.
 Thus tiling needs to be done and all the patches are stored in the folder.

 ## Day 16: May 27,2019
 Background extraction is done from the ground truth and other image masks are created in such a way that each mask has only one object belonging to a single class.

 ## Day 17: May 28,2019
-I have learned that we are a product based organisation and are developing a product where in which the user drops in a satellite image and then he can easily get the count of solar panels, the area under water, area under farm and several other aspects.
+I have learned that we are a product based organization and are developing a product wherein which the user drops in a satellite image and then he can easily get the count of solar panels, the area under water, the area under farm and several other aspects.

 ## Day 18-21: May 29,2019 - June 3,2019
 The steps involved in multi-class Segmentation is data preprocessing the size of a single image is **24331 X 24402** and this cannot be given as input to the neural network.
 The image is divided into different patches.
 The Mask created which has the segments of three different classes.
 Now patches should be derived even to the different classes.